w-martin/pandandic/README.md

 ## What Doesn't It Do?

 * **Validation**, save for what is built in to pandas.
 For validation of defined types, please see other libraries such as pandera, dataenforce, strictly-typed-pandas (apologies for any I have missed).
-* **Aliasing**: if columns should have different names, it shouldn't be the job of the schema to achieve that; this could lead to unclear behaviour and that's not what we want.
-Although, some degree of aliasing can be achieved through `ColumnGroup`, it isn't recommended.
 * **Appending columns**: if columns are appended to the object after calling `read_x` or `from_df` that should be captured by a `ColumnSet`, they won't be captured.
 This can be solved by transforming to a dataframe and back again with `to_df` and `from_df` respectively.
 * **Dask**: although support may be added in future.